ayufan/pve-helpers/README.md

 #### 1.1.
 Using `isolcpus`

 The above option should be used with conjuction to `isolcpus` of kernel.
-A way to disable CPU cores from being used by hypervisor, making it possible to assign cores exclusively to the VMs only.
+This is a way to disable CPU cores from being used by hypervisor, making it possible to assign cores exclusively to the VMs only.

 For doing that edit `/etc/default/grub` and add: